pksasso/pksasso/README.md

 ## I'm a Frontend Developer

-- Currently, I am working as a native mobile developer using Kotlin and Swift at Calindra, participating in the development of the mobile development platform called Eitri[Eitri].
+- Currently, I am working as a native mobile developer using Kotlin and Swift at Calindra, participating in the development of the mobile development platform called [Eitri].

 ### Connect with me: